tmaquaponics/tmaquaponics.github.io/db/_posts/2025-10-26-Building a crash-proof daphnia culturing system.md

 **Culturing Daphnia**

 We will culture daphnia in three totes on a rotation.
-Meaning, we will harvest from one tote at a time while daphnia is still multiplying in the two other totes.
+Meaning, we will harvest from one tote at a time while the aphnia is still multiplying in the two other totes.
 The tote we harvest from now will be the last one we harvest from next time.
-This method allows Daphnia to multiply quickly and for the harvest to occur when population peaks in each tote.
+For example, if this week we harvest from tote T1, the next week we will harvest from tote T2 and the week after that we will harvest from tote T3.
+The forth week we will harvest again from tote T1 and so on.
+This method allows the daphnia to multiply quickly and for the harvest to occur when population peaks in each tote.
 The rotation should allow enough time for the juveniles daphnia to become adults and repeat the breeding cycle.

 In each daphia tote, put an aerator and some plants, like hornwort, elodea or guppy-grass.
 The aerator should not have fine bubbles because they get trapped under the daphnia exoskeleton.
 Add in some snails too.